COVID crisis: Lessons learned so far.

 A Business Continuity Plan requires a business to anticipate any potential scenarios that may disrupt their operations and provide contingency plans to continue operations, as smoothly as possible, should any of those scenarios arise.
+This is what we learned so far from the Covid crises.

 Many such plans anticipate scenarios where access to a building is reduced or lost so many companies have plans in place to enable home working as a solution to address a business continuity challenge.

-COVID-19 has presented a business continuity scenario that many of us had not fully anticipated and which forced a work from home model upon us, with no notice, whether that was one of the contingency tools in the plan or not.
+COVID has presented a business continuity scenario that many of us had not fully anticipated and which forced a work from home model upon us, with no notice, whether that was one of the contingency tools in the plan or not.

-In fact, we invoked a Business Continuity Plan test where all our staff worked remotely away from our Conn3ct offices (in the UK, US and India), a week or so before the UK government ordered the national lockdown and several weeks before the same happened in India and elsewhere.
+In fact, we invoked a Business Continuity Plan test where all our staff worked remotely away from our Connect offices (in the UK, US and India), a week or so before the UK government ordered the national Covid lockdown and several weeks before the same happened in India and elsewhere.
 That extra week allowed us to work out any teething problems and ensure we were in a good position when the obligatory lockdown came into place.

 In addition to addressing our own challenges, as experts in Unified Communications, Contact Centre and Network technology and services, we were, of course, called in to assist both existing clients and new customers looking for help.